karthickvankayala/super-duper-authentication/README.md

   }
 }
 ```
-- App will be running on Nginx port (80 from above config)
+- Start Nginx (`brew services stop nginx` for mac) and the app will be running on Nginx port (80 from above config)
 - optionally you can remove setupProxy.js from user-auth-frontend > src > setupProxy.js (Nginx can handle the API routing)
 ---